-CASE will consider the Programme/Course learning material in terms of its specific clinical and academic topic areas.
+CASE will consider the programme/course learning material in terms of its specific clinical and academic topic areas.
 Although the programme/course titles and learning components may vary between institutions and faculties, the learning material will contain essential knowledge that is common to all.

-CASE requires the institution or faculty to clearly evidence that the Programme/Course seeking accreditation/periodic review/reaccreditation delivers this learning material effectively and, as such, CASE accreditors will expect to see evidence in the documentation of learning theory related to contemporary clinical practice.
+CASE requires the institution or faculty to clearly evidence that the programme/course seeking accreditation/periodic review/reaccreditation delivers this learning material effectively and, as such, you will expect to see evidence in the documentation of learning theory related to contemporary clinical practice.